 For most restaurants, utility costs add up to about 5% of sales or a little less.

-Keep in mind that it’s challenging to generalize restaurant costs.
+Keep in mind that it’s challenging to generalize restaurant costs when calculating how much does it cost to open a restaurant.
 Every different type of establishment will have a unique cost structure.
 For example, a food truck would usually have relatively low worker costs.
 On the other hand, if you run an establishment that offers table service, you should expect to have higher payroll expenses.

 Regardless of the type of restaurant that you run, you must keep strict control over each of your expenses.
 Even seemingly insignificant sums can add up over a period.
 Cut down on unnecessary expenditure wherever possible.
 It will help you to compete with other restaurants in the area and ensure that you remain profitable.